Setup AWS Route53 Private Hosted Zone - Beginners Guide

 Now, configure the DNS server information on the local machine.

-I am setting up the MAC, but it would be similar to every operating system.
+I am setting up on the MAC workstation, but it would be similar to every operating system.

 On the DNS configuration section, add the DNS server IP